cgarciae/umvc/README.md

 );
 ```

-Apart form that, you can create view by composing presenters view dependency injecting.
-This is much in the spirit of Web Components.
-In other worlds, you can create reusable elements and use them in many parts of your application.
+Another cool feature is you can create reusable elements and use them in many parts of your application, much in the spirit of Web Components.
+This is done mainly by using dependency injection.

 Checkout our [Getting Started](https://github.com/cgarciae/umvc/wiki/Getting-Started) tutorial to create your first MVC App in Unity3D.